matthiaskellner/matthiaskellner.github.io/content/authors/simon-gutwein/_index.md

 first_name: Simon
 last_name: Gutwein

-# For sorting in people page (lastname)
-sort: "Gutwein"

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
   - simon-gutwein